 - You can use a video host, such as Vimeo.
 This works well for videos that might not see as much success on YouTube, as these types of hosting platforms do generally give you more control over how the video appears on your site.

-One of potential challenges of creating video content is the amount of resources required to execute on it.
+One of potential challenges of video SEO is the amount of resources required to execute on it.
 There are the logistical requirements like investing in physical equipment, editing software, etc. In addition to that is the creative requirements of developing ideas to execute on for a new channel.
-An effective way of mitigating the creative need is to draw and adapt ideas from your other media.
+An effective way of mitigating the creative need for video SEO is to draw and adapt ideas from your other media.

 For example, by creating shorter videos summarizing blog content or product content you're publishing on your site, you can leverage video across multiple marketing channels.
 Have a 1-minute explainer video about a blog post you just published?
 Embed it in the blog post itself as rich media, post it on your social accounts with a link back to the original post, and cross-publish on your YouTube account with in-video cards pointing to the post and/or other products or offers mentioned in the content.